-On their way they experienced rejection from different people due to the foul smell that was coming directly from their direction, some passengers even threatened to highlight from the vehicle if they were not going to be ejected out, but fortunately the driver was a man with a good heart and chose to fight in their favor.
+On their way they experienced rejection from different people due to the foul smell that was coming directly from their direction, some passengers even threatened to highlight from the vehicle if they were not going to be ejected out.
+Still, fortunately, the driver was a man with a good heart and chose to fight in their favor.

-Awour spent few days in the ward as it was a festive season and the surgeons had break for a holiday.
-Then few days’ later surgery was successfully performed on her and she is yet to undergo a final procedure that involves grafting of the wound.
+Awour spent a few days in the ward as it was a festive season and the surgeons had a break for a holiday.
+Then a few days later surgery was successfully performed on her and she is yet to undergo a final procedure that involves grafting of the wound.

 “When I woke up, I kept repeating, it’s not there, I touched my right-hand side and the swelling was not there, the smell also was not there, now I can eat, give me Ugali and smoked dried fish now I can eat, she said while laughing and bursting with joy.”

-Awour couldn’t express her joy enough as she advised women to normalize going for medical checkups whenever they experience growth or sudden changes that appears to be strange in their body, for it easy to be helped when a growth is in its early stages than when it has grown and spread to other parts of the body.
+Awour couldn’t express her joy enough as she advised women to normalize going for medical checkups whenever they experience growth or sudden changes that appear to be strange in their body, for it is easy to be helped when growth is in its early stages than when it has grown and spread to other parts of the body.